BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 Setup files and the core CMR-IA code can be found in the top-level directory.
 These include the following:
-1) CMR_IA.pyx - Contains the Cython implementation of CMR_IA.
+1) CMR_IA.pyx - Contains the Cython implementation of CMR-IA.
-2) setup_cmr2.py - A script which can be used to build and install CMR_IA.
+2) setup_cmr2.py - A script which can be used to build and install CMR-IA.
-3) setup_env.sh - A script which can be used to create a new Python 3 environment able to run CMR_IA.
+3) setup_env.sh - A script which can be used to create a new Python 3 environment able to run CMR-IA.

-Code for fitting CMR2 can be found in the fitting/ subdirectory:
+Code for fitting CMR-IA can be found in the fitting/ subdirectory:
 4) fitting/pso_cmr2.py - Contains a Python function for running particle swarm optimization on CMR2.
+Includes implementations of many different particle swarm variants (see its docstring for reference).
 5) fitting/optimization_utils.py - Contains a variety of utility functions used by the optimization algorithms, including the function that evaluates each parameter set by calling CMR2 and comparing its simulated behavior to the target